 - All personnel confirming appointments must ensure the following:

-The Contact Center’s personnel will be tasked with calling patients who failed to show up for their appointments (no-show) in order to reschedule.
-The patient will be reminded of the importance of complying with the No-Show Policy and keeping their medical appointments to ensure they’re receiving effective care for their health conditions.
+- The Contact Center’s personnel will be tasked with calling patients who failed to show up for their appointments (no-show) in order to reschedule.
+The patient will be reminded of the importance of complying with the No-Show Policy and the importance to attend medical appointments to ensure they’re receiving effective care for their health conditions.

 - Make sure the late arrival was not caused due to delays in the clinic’s processes (for example, if the patient has been waiting 30 minutes to be checked in).